Grand Canyon Education (NASDAQ:LOPE) Issues Q4 2022 Earnings Guidance

 Insider Activity

-In other Grand Canyon Education news, CAO Lori Browning sold 1,000 shares of the company’s stock in a transaction on Tuesday, June 7th.
-The stock was sold at an average price of $90.37, for a total transaction of $90,370.00.
-Following the transaction, the chief accounting officer now owns 15,369 shares of the company’s stock, valued at approximately $1,388,896.53.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-1.80% of the stock is owned by insiders.
+In other news, CAO Lori Browning sold 1,000 shares of the company’s stock in a transaction on Tuesday, June 7th.
+The shares were sold at an average price of $90.37, for a total value of $90,370.00.
+Following the completion of the transaction, the chief accounting officer now owns 15,369 shares in the company, valued at approximately $1,388,896.53.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 1.80% of the company’s stock.

 Grand Canyon Education Company Profile